mponce0/SystemTools/src-content/glossary.md

 ## Terminal
    Application (program) that gives access to the shell of the operating system (OS).

-## Command Line -- aka Command Line Interface (CLI) --
+## Command Line --or-- Command Line Interface (CLI)
    Interface provided by the shell of the OS to interact with the file system (FS) and run applications and other programs.

 ## Arguments
-   ToBeCompleted
+   Information passed to functions or commands, they are used as input and modify or change the way in the command/function works, or as the target over which the command/function acts upon.

 ## Command Line Arguments (CLA)
-   ToBeCompleted
+   Addittional parameters passed to commands run from the CLI.

 ## Flags
    Special type of CLA that can only take pre-defined values, usually precedded by '-' or '--'

 ---

 ver 0.1 -- Last modified: Jan.
-2023
+2024